Electronic Cigarettes for Smoking Cessation: Cochrane Living Systematic Review

 News and impact

-Here you can access all press coverage that the 2020 Electronic cigarettes for smoking cessation Cochrane review has received.
+Access all press coverage received for the 2020 Electronic cigarettes for smoking cessation Cochrane review.

 Disclaimer: by listing the articles we are not endorsing their content.